Last updated on May 16, 2022

 So, I like Think Twice.
 My question is simply whether Siphon Insight is as good as it or not.
 The problem is that you often play against decks that play spells you don’t care about casting in Standard.
 Though at the same time you can cast creatures from their deck and use them to block if you play this against an aggro deck.

 I really like Siphon Insight and I think it’ll be a nice, solid draw spell in Dimir decks.
 My biggest qualm is that Expressive Iteration is much better, so you should probably just play red in your control decks and use Expressive Iteration unless you have a really good reason not to.

-I think you have to put a lot of work in to make Slogurk, the Overslime good enough for Standard, but you have a really nice threat that can generate some card advantage if you do.
+I think you have to put a lot of work in to make Slogurk, the Overslime good enough for Standard (it’s great in Commander though), but you have a really nice threat that can generate some card advantage if you do.
 Worse cards have seen play in the format and I can’t see it being too bad if there’s a deck to support it.

 I was watching WotC’s WeeklyMTG show on the day Teferi, Who Slows the Sunset was spoiled and someone asked, “Why is the new Teferi so busted?”
 They didn’t answer that question, but I can answer it.

 It isn’t busted.
 Not by a long shot.
 I can see Teferi doing some work in a control deck, but planeswalkers that don’t inherently do anything to protect themselves have historically not been good.
 If you play Teferi on an open board with nothing threatening it, you can play it and -2 to draw a card, then it can get you more advantage if you can leverage removal spells and interaction for the rest of the game.

 But all of that is a lot to ask.
 While I think Teferi might find a slot in some control decks, it’s not the kind of planeswalker that you look at and think you need to build a deck around like Teferi, Time Raveler and Teferi, Hero of Dominaria.